 Those who walk the toughest beat in the state deal with people who made very poor choices.
-From car thieves to thrill seekers, the reasons some of those early inmates landed in state prisons are varied.
-The following inmate, who served his time in the early 1900s, was a police officer who almost sparked an international incident.
+From car thieves to thrill seekers, the crimes are varied.
+Joseph Gustav Munz, a police officer, almost sparked an international incident through his poor choices and actions.

-American citizen Joseph Gustav Munz put on a badge and patrolled the river in Shanghai, China, to help keep the navigation channels clear.
-Munz didn’t get along well with the local population and when his methods ended up claiming the life of another, his 1904 case strained relations between China and the U.S. He was found guilty by the American Consular Court.
+Munz, an American citizen, was a police officer who patrolled the river in Shanghai, China.
+Munz didn’t get along well with the local population and it showed through his heavy-handed approach.
+When methods ended up claiming the life of another, his 1904 case strained relations between China and the U.S. He was found guilty by the American Consular Court.

 Munz went to work in Shanghai, China, patrolling the harbor, rivers and creeks as a police officer.
 He apparently didn’t have much respect for the Chinese.
 In the course of his duties, he tended to be heavy handed and even brutal.